Jacqueline Kennedy Onassis: Portrayals

 Jodi Balfour portrays Jacqueline Kennedy in the 2017 eighth episode of the second season of Netflix's drama series, The Crown, titled "Dear Mrs. Kennedy", set during the June 1961 visit of the Kennedy couple to Buckingham Palace and the immediate reaction to the assassination of John F. Kennedy.
+Naomi Watts portrays Kennedy in the final years of her life in the 2026 television mini-series Love Story.